Baltoli/project-docs/notes/log.md

   installed if the experiments are breaking the build.
 * Looked into the indirection issue from yesterday, which seems like it could be a known limitation - sent Jon a message asking for clarification.
+* Wrote up current status of locking automata and informal / behavioural specifications of the properties that it asserts.
+* Integrated the new protocol buffer field into `AcquireReleasePass`.
+As a first / dummy operation it just searches for usages of the automaton named, then adds the deleted field before copying the usage across.
+* Next step is to design the actual optimisation that informs the copy yes / no stage of the pass.